VulcanJS/Vulcan/MIGRATING.md

 Please open an issue or a pull request if you feel this doc is incomplete.

+## From 1.13.3 to 1.14.0

+- Update React-Router to v5+.
+Versions must match exactly between react-router and react-router-dom `npm i --save-exact react-router@5.0.1 react-router-dom@5.0.1`.
+Note: v4 to v5 is supposed to be a minor update so there are not many breaking changes.
+- Optionally update react-router-bootstrap to v0.25.0 `npm i --save-exact react-router-bootstrap@0.25.0`

 ## From 1.13.2 to 1.13.3

 - Update React to a version over 16.8 (and under 17 which will bring breaking changes) to access hooks